Archives Act

 The terms in this Act are defined as follows:

-(1)"The government agencies" shall mean the central government agencies and the local government agencies (hereinafter referred to as "the government agency")
+1.Government agencies shall mean the central government agencies and the local government agencies (hereinafter referred to as government agencies)

-(2)"Archives" shall mean written or non-written documents and records, including their attachments, which are kept in files and managed by the government agency.
+2.Records shall mean written or non-written documents and information, including their attachments, which are kept in files and managed by government agencies.

-(4)"Government agency records" shall mean archives managed by the government agency.
+4.Government agency records shall mean records managed by government agencies.

 Article 3

-The central archives authority-in-charge set up by the Executive Yuan shall govern matters relating to archives.
-Before such authority-in-charge is established, the Executive Yuan shall appoint an agency to exercise the aforesaid authority.
+The central archives competent authority set up by the Executive Yuan shall govern matters relating to records.
+Before such competent authority is established, the Executive Yuan shall appoint an agency to exercise the aforesaid authority.

-The aforesaid central archives authority-in-charge shall be established within two years of the promulgation of this Act.
+The central archives competent authority in the preceding paragraph shall be established within two years after the promulgation of this Act.

-The organization of the central archives authority-in-charge shall be enacted by law.
+The organization of the central archives competent authority shall be enacted by law.

-A National Archives management committee shall be established by the central archives authority-in-charge.
-The mission of the committee is to appraise and classify archives, determine retention periods of archives and settle related issues.
+The archives management committee shall be established by the central archives competent authority.
+The mission of the committee is to appraise and classify records, determine retention periods of records and settle related issues.

 Article 4